OdatNurd/OverrideAudit/README.md

 When displaying a diff for an override, this specifies how many unchanged lines before and after each difference are displayed to provide better context for the changes.

+### `confirm_deletion` : true/false (Default: true) ###

+When removing files, this setting controls whether OverrideAudit will prompt you to confirm the deletion before it happens or not.

+OverrideAudit uses the `send2trash` library that ships with Sublime Text to perform file deletions.

 ---